tobyhodges/fair-research-software/episodes/08-code-correctness.md

 def calculate_crew_size(crew):
     """
-    Calculate crew_size for a single crew entry
+    Calculate the size of the crew for a single crew entry

     Args:
-        crew (str): The text entry in the crew column
+        crew (str): The text entry in the crew column containing a list of crew member names

     Returns:
         int: The crew size